-As I reflect on my narrative report,

-what are the strengths I can build
+As I reflect on my narrative report, what are the strengths I can build upon in dealing with other people?

-To be more effective with those around me, it would be helpful if changed the following things abothe way I deal with people:
+2. To be more effective with those around me, it would be helpful if I changed the following things about the way I deal with people: